Have you ever thought why do we weight different on other planets . What makes us feel more or less weight on different planets.

 The mass of a body is a measure of how much matter it contains.
 Your Mass does not change with planets.
-If you land on moon there will be no change in your size and shape.
-That means you mass is constant an will remain same
+If you land on the moon there will be no change in your size and shape.
+That means you mass is constant and will remain the same.

-Your weight on any planets is a result of your mass, the strength of gravity on the planet and the distance you are from the centre of planet.
+Your weight on any planets is a result of your mass, the strength of gravity on the planet and the distance you are from the center of the planet.

 Let me get clear:

 Your weight is a measure of the pull of gravity between you and the body (planet) you are standing.
 Every object in the universe with mass attracts every other object with mass.
-Your weight depends on the gravitational pull of planet.
-So higher the gravity higher your weigh.
+Your weight depends on the gravitational pull of the planet.
+So higher the gravity higher your weight.

-If an astronaut travels from Earth to Mars, his mass isn’t going to change but his weight will because the mass of her body remain same but gravity changes as a result weight changes.
+If an astronaut travels from Earth to Mars, his mass isn’t going to change but his weight will because the mass of her body remains the same but gravity changes as a result weight changes.

-While Astronauts may not weigh anything in space and can float around freely, because their body shape and size does not change they still take up just as much space as they do here on Earth. but there is no gravitational force to pull them down as a result there is no weight.
+While Astronauts may not weigh anything in space and can float around freely because their body shape and size do not change they still take up just as much space as they do here on Earth. but there is no gravitational force to pull them down, as a result, there is no weight.

-Your mass doesn’t change on other planets, but the gravity and size of those planets affects how much you weight.
-So, your weight depends upon the gravity of the planet and your weight keeps changing based on planets gravity.
+Your mass doesn’t change on other planets, but the gravity and size of those planets affect how much you weigh.
+So, your weight depends upon the gravity of the planet and your weight keeps changing based on planet gravity.

 The amount of gravity depends on the size of the planet.
-A small planet has less gravity and larger planet has more gravity.
+A small planet has less gravity and the larger planet has more gravity.
 If you stand on more massive planets like Jupiter you will weigh more and if you stand on less massive planets like Mars you will weigh less.